 (BROOKLYN, NY — January 6, 2020) BRIC and The Green-Wood Cemetery are pleased to announce Death Becomes Her, a group exhibition exploring how death and the grieving process impact the living, on view in BRIC’s Main Gallery (647 Fulton St, Brooklyn) from February 20-April 19, 2020.
-The seven featured artists include Mimi Bai, Kim Brandt, Nona Faustine, Rachel Grobstein, Gyun Hur, McKendree Key, Heidi Lau, Catalina Ouyang, Freya Powell, and Keisha Scarville.
+The ten featured artists include Mimi Bai, Kim Brandt, Nona Faustine, Rachel Grobstein, Gyun Hur, McKendree Key, Heidi Lau, Catalina Ouyang, Freya Powell, and Keisha Scarville.
 This exhibition is co-curated by BRIC Curator, Jenny Gerow, and Green-Wood’s Director of Public Programs and Special Projects, Harry Weil, and will open with a reception on Wednesday, February 19, 2020, from 7-9pm.

-These seven female-identifying artists examine loss as a catalyst for self-discovery, its cultural and social associations, and the politics of death and dying.
+These ten female-identifying artists examine loss as a catalyst for self-discovery, its cultural and social associations, and the politics of death and dying.
 They are inspired by personal traumas, ancient myths, and historic injustices.
 Through their use of objects and tropes commonly associated with death (such as gravestones, flowers, and shrouds), the artists also expand the visual rhetoric of how the departed are remembered.

 The centerpiece of this collaboration is an unusual activation of BRIC’s Main Gallery.
 The typically open-air gallery will be transformed into a tomb-like environment with atmospheric lighting and an intimate enclosure intended to facilitate a deeper engagement with the audience.
 The works on view are introspective and deeply personal, drawing our attention to the universally inevitable concept of death.